 30. It is not worth selling your soul for any amount of money.

-Jonathan Bernstein is president of Bernstein Crisis Management, Inc., a global virtual crisis management consultancy.
+Jonathan Bernstein is founder & chairman of Bernstein Crisis Management, Inc., a global virtual crisis management consultancy.
 His crisis management public relations career began in 1982.